nsk6704/ProjectP_frontend/README.md

 ---

-Built with ❤️ using Next.js and modern web technologies.
+**Charitam** - Built with ❤️ using Next.js and modern web technologies by Saketh and Kushagra - the 2 Wise Men.